 The two DIMM slots can each take up to a 32GB stick, for a total of 64GB of RAM, at up to 4800MHz.
 There is also a PCIe 4.0 x16 slot for expansion, as well as two M.2 slots – not something you see every day on a mini ITX board.

-When it comes to choosing one of the best motherboards for Ryzen 7 5800X, there are plenty of options.
-All you have to do is see what kind of functionality you’re hoping to get, and pick the motherboard that offers that, and is closest to your budget.
+These are some of the best motherboards for the Ryzen 7 5800X.
+We have made sure to include motherboards with various feature sets and form factors.
+Now, all you have to do is see what kind of functionality you’re looking for and choose the motherboard that fits your budget.